MnL-Modding/Piillomizer/README.md

+How to install:
+1) Install poetry using python in the terminal: "python3 -m pip install poetry"
+2) Install project dependencies in terminal: "python3 -m poetry install"
+3) Run the program: "python3 -m poetry run python3 -m mldtr"

 How to use:
 1) Click "Open Dump", then locate to your extracted game data (note: it must have a RomFS AND an ExeFS)
 2) Select whatever settings you want